Fewes/CloudNoiseGen/README.md

 Translation and modification was made by Eric Arnebäck <br>
 Periodic modification was made by Felix Westin

-All source code is distributed under the MIT license.<br>
-See <i>CloudNoiseLib.cginc</i> for full details
+All source code is distributed under the MIT license (See <i>CloudNoiseLib.cginc</i> for full details).